Arts and Cultural Education Organisations

 - Ideas and Proposals: Cultural Partners are invited to respond to needs with existing or bespoke project ideas.

-- Planning: Creative Schools connects schools and partners to agree costs, resources, and timescales with our support
+- Planning: Creative Schools connects schools and partners to agree costs, resources, and timescales

 - Delivery: The project and/or intervention is delivered